data-miner00/book/contents/web-dev/setting-up-blog-with-nuxt-content.md

 | `slug `     | `string`        | Slug of the article                  | `my-first-blog`          |
 | `toc`       | `Array<Object>` | Table of content based headings used | -                        |

 All of the metadata can be accessed with `article.<metadata>`.
 E.g. `article.createdAt` to get `2021-09-23T13:31:06.399Z`.
-Additionaly, the `article.body` gives you the entire article content in an object, but you would not need to deal with it normally.
+Additionally, the `article.body` gives you the entire article content in an object, but you would not need to deal with it normally.

 ### Styling Content